JanssenProject/jans/docs/casa/plugins/cert-authn-tutorial.md

 ### Test

-Using Firefox, follow steps similar those when the plugin was formerly [tested](./cert-authn.md#testing).
+Using Firefox, follow steps similar to those when the plugin was formerly [tested](./cert-authn.md#testing).
 Here, the browser dialog for picking a cert will be shown, and then a prompt will appear for entering the Yubikey PIN.

 ## Useful resources